Sruthisl94/Prediction-of-Original-Extract-concentration-from-NIR-Spectroscopy-Data-of-Beer-Samples-/README.md

 * Power Spectral Density (PSD) Analysis: Identifying noise components in spectral data.
 * Statistical Insights: Understanding the distribution of original extract values.

-### 3. Filtering & Noise Reduction
+### 3. Filtering and Noise Reduction
-* Apply Savitzky-Golay filter for smoothing and differentiation.
+* Apply Savitzky-Golay filter for smoothing.
 * Investigate the effects of filtering on spectral data.
+* Calculate the first derivative of spectra inorder to remove baseline shifts and facilitates qualitative analysis by highlighting subtle differences in the spectra.

 ### 4. Dimensionality Reduction
 * Use Principal Component Analysis (PCA) to reduce high-dimensional spectral data.